britter/website/src/content/blog/2025-10-02-maven-ai-agents.md

 ---

 Agentic AI tools such as Claude can accelerate many aspects of software development.
-However, when these systems interact with Apache Maven, they often encounter fundamental difficulties.
+However, when these systems interact with [Apache Maven™](https://maven.apache.org), they often encounter fundamental difficulties.
-The root cause lies in Maven’s unique life cycle–based execution model, which differs significantly from dependency-graph (DAG)–based build tools such as Gradle.
+The root cause lies in Maven’s unique life cycle–based execution model, which differs significantly from build tools based on [directed acyclic graphs (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) such as [Gradle](https://gradle.org).

 ## Maven’s Execution Model and AI Expectations

 Modern AI assistants are trained to optimize workflows through small, targeted actions.
 When asked to validate a code change, they naturally try to issue the narrowest command possible.
-This expectation maps well to tools that use DAG-based execution, where dependencies are rebuilt only when necessary.
+This expectation maps well to tools that use DAG-based execution, where dependencies[^1] are rebuilt only when necessary.

+[^1]: I'm talking about task dependencies, such as "creating the jar, depends on compiling the Java code first", not binary dependencies that build tools pull from repositories such as [Maven Central](https://maven.org).

-Maven, by contrast, is organized around sequential life cycle phases (validate -> compile -> test -> verify -> install).
+Maven, by contrast, is organized around sequential life cycle phases (clean → validate → compile → test → verify → install).
 While this approach ensures correctness when executed from the project root, it does not naturally align with the AI’s assumption that it can target specific modules or tests individually.
 As a result, AI-driven commands often fail or even produce misleading results.

 ## Typical AI Missteps with Maven

 The examples that I'm presenting here can be grouped into false negatives and false positives.
-They present the result of working with Claude Code on a relatively small Java code base consisting of a handful of Maven modules with a parent POM file in the project root.
+They present the result of working with [Claude Code](https://claude.ai) on a relatively small Java code base consisting of a handful of Maven modules with a parent POM file in the project root.
 In my experience the AI often creates commands that lead it to form an incorrect picture of the project state - either assuming something is broken when it is not, or assuming everything works when in fact it does not.

 ### False Negatives